Knights of the Golden Circle: Name

+Organization

+The KGC was organized in three overall degrees, as well as into local "castles".
+At the top was the political degree, the Knights of the Colombian Star, the ruling leaders of the group.
+Below them was the financial degree, the True Faith, those responsible for funding the organization.

+Entry-level members were part of the Knights of the Iron Hand, the military degree.
+These men would be the troops that would fight for the KGC in the insurrections and invasions they intended to mount, and provide defense when necessary.
+The South would be divided into military districts headed by a Colonel, who was responsible for raising a quota of men to make up the 4,200 planned for the invasion of Mexico.
+Each local "castle" was required to perform military drills in preparation.

+Membership requirements

+The initiation ritual of the KGC began: "the first field of our operations is in Mexico; but we hold it to be our duty to offer our services to any Southern State to repel a Northern army ...
+The Southern States must foster any scheme having for its object the Americanization and Southernization of Mexico. ..."
+Numbers were used to represent important places and phrases.

+It was specified that candidates must have been born in a Slave State, or if born in a Free State must live in the South and be a whole-hearted supporter of the Constitutional rights of the Southern slaveholders.
+The candidate must be a citizen, and a Protestant.
+A candidate who was born in a Slave State need not be a Slaveholder "provided he can give Evidence of character as a Southern man."
+Initiates had to swear that "should my State or any other Southern State be invaded by Abolitionists I will muster the largest force I can, and go to the scene of the danger."

-Plans to seize Lincoln and inaugurate Breckinridge as president
+Plans to replace Lincoln with Breckinridge

 Several members of President James Buchanan's administration were members of the order, as well as Virginia's secessionist Senator James M. Mason.
-The Secretary of War, John Floyd and of Treasury, Howell Cobb, were members of the circle, in addition to Vice President John Breckenridge.
+The Secretary of War, John Floyd and of Treasury, Howell Cobb, were members of the circle, in addition to Vice President John Breckinridge.

 Floyd received instructions from the Order to "seize Navy-yards, Forts, etc. while KGC members were still Cabinet officers and Senators".
 The plan was to prevent Lincoln from reaching Washington by capturing him in Baltimore.
-Then they would occupy the District of Columbia and install Breckinridge as president instead of Lincoln.
-Floyd used his position as Secretary of War to move munitions and men to the South towards the end of Buchanan's presidency.
+Then, they would occupy the District of Columbia and install Breckinridge as president instead of Lincoln.
+Floyd used his position as Secretary of War to move munitions and men to the South toward the end of Buchanan's presidency.
 His plot was discovered and led to greater distrust of secret societies and Copperheads in general.
-This distrust was the result of a confirmed plot to overthrow the federal government, rather than general discontent.
+This distrust resulted from a confirmed plot to overthrow the U.S. government rather than general discontent.

-Robert Barnwell Rhett, who has been called "the father of secession", said a few days after Lincoln's election: